whitte5219/RoLight-Server-finder/README.md

 # RoLight-Server-finder
-a simple exstention to search and fetch a servers detailed region with one button
+an advanced exstention to search and fetch a servers detailed region with one button
 - the exstention was made using: AI, my own skills and small amount of templates (2)

 # download instructions